pivotal/docs-tap/tap-gui/integrations.hbs.md

 # Add Tanzu Developer Portal integrations

-You can integrate Tanzu Developer Portal (commonly called TAP GUI) with several Git providers.
+You can integrate Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) with several Git providers.
 To use an integration, you must enable it and provide the necessary token or credentials in `tap-values.yaml`.

 ## <a id="add-github-integration"></a> Add a GitHub provider integration